ngrx/platform/projects/ngrx.io/content/guide/component-store/comparison.md

 ## File structure

-ComponentStore is focused on a smaller part the state, and thus should contain not only the state itself, but also every "prescription" of how it could be changed.
+ComponentStore is focused on a smaller part of the state, and thus should contain not only the state itself, but also every "prescription" of how it could be changed.
 All "`updater`s" and "`effect`s" should be part of the ComponentStore, responsible for the specific state.